An electric motor has 33% of its cost in total Air Compressor unit, so it is our duty to protect Electric Motor from any type of failure.

 The time lag is dispatched dry and must be filled with special time lag oil (SAE-60 grade).

 Provided in separate containers in the Circuit Breaker.
 While fitting removes screw “A”.

 It is not necessary to remove the bottom cup “B” and on no account should screw “C” be removed.

 Adjustment of the Overload setting is made by slackening screw “D” and sliding the body casting up or down, until the top face coincides with the calibration marking required on the calibration tube, screw “D’ is then tightened.

-The bottom rotatable cup “B” is now described reset themselves after operation within few second.
+The bottom rotatable cup “B” is now described as resetting itself after operation within a few seconds.

 This type of Overload Relay is very simple in operation but due care must be taken for the accurate operation.

 All the marks “A”, “B”, “C”&”D” are embossed on respective spaces, you have to identify first before working on “Electromagnetic Overload Relay”.

 Besides this information, you are suggested to read something more from below engineering books

 To get the more details about the topic, I further recommended reading